 Other essential QA functions worth mentioning

-Exploratory testing might be declared a free-for-all, for it lacks structure as the testers autonomously explore the application, trying to learn it as they design and execute test plans based on their findings.
-Exploratory testing is most focused on user experience and highly adaptable to change.
+Exploratory testing might be declared a free-for-all, for it lacks structure as the testers autonomously explore the application, trying to learn it as they design and execute test cases based on their findings.
+Exploratory testing is often focused on user experience and highly adaptable to change.
 Interactions hold a higher value than processes and tools with this type of testing.
+Experienced professional testers who understand the context of the application and implications of different transactions can find fragile areas of the application using exploratory testing.

 Performance testing and load testing

 After confirming that functionality is working as planned, the next step is to see how much it can take under pressure.
-Some tests may include different applications working together in sequence or tandem, while other stress tests focus on increasing the volume of users or amplifying the level of data trying to transmit at once.
+Some tests may include different applications working together in sequence or tandem, while other stress tests focus on increasing the volume of users or amplifying the level of data being accessed.
+Pro Tip – Don’t wait until the end of your project to start performance testing.
+It can often identify weaknesses in system architecture and may require significant code or database refactoring.

 Role of Agile testers: